 Can you find Ethiopia on the map?
-Use the map key to decide how developed it is. (you can also use the map at the back of the book to help)

-GDP can only measure the economic aspects of a country's development.
+Use the map key to decide how developed it is. (you can also use the map at the back of the book to help) GDP can only measure the economic aspects of a country's development.
 It does not show all areas of improvement.

 Study the aspects of development to the right.
-Put them in the categories below:

-Environmental issues Natural resources Standard of living Distribution of money personal-wealth palm-oil extra-money water buffalo gas fish gems drought diamonds free-time disasters family-size rice pollution
+Put them in the categories below: Environmental issues Natural resources Standard of living Distribution of money personal-wealth palm-oil extra-money water buffalo fish Oil gas drought diamonds disasters family-size rice pollution